-Goal 3 - Promoting Materials and Waste Management and Clean Sites
+Goal 3 -Promoting Materials and Waste Management and Clean Sites

 Border 2020-Funded Tijuana Urban Compost Center Promotes Zero Waste Practices: As a follow up to the successful launch of Tijuana's first composting center, the project sponsor, Tijuana Calidad de Vida (TCV), is promoting efforts to incorporate more composting and zero waste practices into the municipality's operations.
+As such,

-As such, TCV recently facilitated a visit for the solid waste management company operating in Tijuana (GEN/PASA), along with the Miramar Greenery (San Diego's composting center).
+TCV recently facilitated a visit for the solid waste management company operating in Tijuana (GEN/PASA), along with the Miramar Greenery (San Diego's composting center).
 TCV showcased the center's composting work at the Biocycle Conference held March 2013 in San Diego.
 TCV is also planning a compost forum in July 2013 that will include GEN, and many other stakeholders.
+EPA, BECC and the U.S. Consulate Office in Tijuana are sponsoring this event.
+There are no regulatory standards explicit to the composting operations in Mexico, but the center has used composting guidance provided by SEMARNAT and applicable municipal requirements which are reflected in the work plan and TCV's Quality Assurance Plan (QAP).
+For additional information contact Emily Pimentel, 415-972-3326.

-EPA, BECC and the non-profit organization in Tecate, Baja California, in association with "Comite de Mujeres Lluvias del Sur" have accomplished their Border 2012 project to promote materials management and sustainability.
+Tecate Community Makes Big Leap in Materials Management Goal.
+Fundación la Puerta, a community non-profit organization in Tecate, Baja California, in association with "Comite de Mujeres Lluvias del Sur" have accomplished their Border 2012 project to promote materials management and sustainability.
 Key accomplishments under this project include five trash cleanups involving 1350 participants (ranging from 130 to 300 volunteers per event).
-The cleanups resulted in the collection of 52,250 lbs of trash and 16,000 lbs of scrap tires.
+The cleanups resulted in the collection of 23,701 kg trash and 7293 kg scrap tires.
 The cleanups were an important component to promote awareness of the adverse impacts that trash and solid waste pose in the community, (including urban blight and flood hazards).
 While the community had performed cleanups before, this project served to heighten awareness and interest in taking community action, especially since illegal dumping of trash, tires, and construction debris in the river plain continues to be a problem.
-The community also used this project to promote zero waste practices, including the collection of 21,500 lbs of paper and 15,100 lbs of plastic surpassing their goal of 11,000 lbs of paper and 8,800 lbs of plastic (PET).
+The community also used this project to promote zero waste practices, including the collection of 9764 kg of paper and 6839 kg plastic surpassing their goal of 5000 kg paper and 4000 kg plastic (PET).